$PD_4$-complexes and 2-dimensional duality groups

 This paper is a synthesis and extension of three earlier papers on $PD_4$-complexes $X$ with fundamental group $\pi$ such that $c.d.\pi=2$ and $\pi$ has one end.
 Our goal is to show that the homotopy types of such complexes are determined by $\pi$, the Stiefel-Whitney classes and the equivariant intersection pairing on $\pi_2(X)$.
 We achieve this under further conditions on $\pi$.

 \keywords{cohomological dimension, homotopy intersection, $k$-invariant, $PD_4$-complex}

 \subjclass{57P10}

-It remains an open problem to give a homotopy classification of closed 4-manifolds or $PD_4$-complexes, in terms of standard invariants such as the fundamental group, characteristic classes and homotopy intersection pairings.
-In \cite{HK88} it is shown that if $X$ is orientable and $H_2(X;\mathbb{Q})\not=0$ the homotopy type of $X$ is determined by its Postnikov 2-stage $P_2(X)$ and the image of the fundamental class $[X]$ in $H_4(P_2(X);\mathbb{Z})$, and if $\pi$ is finite and of cohomological period dividing 4 this image is in turn determined by the equivariant intersection pairing.
-The first part of this result has been extended to all $PD_4$-complexes by Baues and Bleile, who show that $PD_4$-complexes $X$ and $Y$ are homotopy equivalent if and only if there is a homotopy equivalence $h:P_2(X)\to{P_2(Y)}$ such that $h^*w_1(Y)=w_1(X)=w$, say, and which carries the image of $[X]$ in $H_4(P_2(X);\mathbb{Z}^w)$ to the image of $[Y]$ in $H_4(P_2(Y);\mathbb{Z}^w)$.
+It remains an open problem to give a homotopy classification of closed 4-manifolds or $PD_4$-complexes, in terms of standard invariants such as the fundamental group, characteristic classes and intersection pairings.
+Hambleton and Kreck showed that if $X$ is orientable and $H_2(X;\mathbb{Q})\not=0$ the homotopy type of $X$ is determined by its Postnikov 2-stage $P_2(X)$ and the image of the fundamental class $[X]$ in $H_4(P_2(X);\mathbb{Z})$, and if $\pi$ is finite and of cohomological period dividing 4 this image is in turn determined by the equivariant intersection pairing on $\pi_2(X)$ \cite{HK88}.
+Baues and Bleile have extended the first part of this result to all $PD_4$-complexes: two $PD_4$-complexes $X$ and $Y$ are homotopy equivalent if and only if there is a homotopy equivalence $h:P_2(X)\to{P_2(Y)}$ such that $h^*w_1(Y)=w_1(X)=w$, say, and which carries the image of $[X]$ in $H_4(P_2(X);\mathbb{Z}^w)$ to the image of $\pm[Y]$ in $H_4(P_2(Y);\mathbb{Z}^w)$.
 They also give a homotopy classification of $PD_4$-complexes (up to 2-torsion) in terms of homotopy classes of chain complexes with a homotopy commutative diagonal and an additional quadratic structure \cite{BB}.
 However, there is still the question of how to characterize the classes in $H_4(P_2(X);\mathbb{Z}^w)$ which correspond to $PD_4$-complexes.